-An agri-food and beverage company can audit suppliers to determine if they are taking appropriate measures for maintaining or restoring wild pollinator populations while assisting them with managing their impacts.
+A retailer can audit suppliers to determine if they are taking appropriate measures for maintaining or restoring wild pollinator populations while assisting them with managing their impacts.

-The sector can take steps to convince farmers to diversify their agricultural landscape and increase habitat heterogeneity, for example by rewarding them with long-term contracts or funding.
-Measures taken in the supply chain, such as funding the implementation of multifunctional field margins between agricultural fields and ensuring sustainable management of existing farmland habitats (for example, flower-rich semi-natural permanent grasslands), can support wild pollinators (especially in landscapes dominated by intensive agriculture13).
-By investing in ecological infrastructure, direct economic advantages can often be obtained14.
+The sector can take steps to convince its supply chain14 to diversify the agricultural landscape and increase habitat heterogeneity, for example by rewarding them with long-term contracts or funding.
+Measures taken in the supply chain, such as funding the implementation of multifunctional field margins between agricultural fields and ensuring sustainable management of existing farmland habitats (like flower-rich semi-natural permanent grasslands), can support wild pollinators (especially in landscapes dominated by intensive agriculture15).
+By investing in ecological infrastructure - directly on the farmers' fields, or indirectly on the processing companies -, direct economic advantages can often be obtained16.
 In order to achieve this, the business sector can:

-- prioritize species-rich pollinator communities for the delivery of pollination services. - work with farmers and draw attention to the benefits of agroecological practices15, which nurture rich agrobiodiversity, for example by supporting farmer field schools. - influence the supply chain to decrease the use of pesticides, by adopting integrated pest management (IPM) practices [15] and direct them to take pollinator-friendly actions, for instance through introduction of environmental policies that include measures to protect wild pollinators; - consider to develop software aimed at collecting data on whether farmers adopt sustainable practices in their supply chain and advising them on steps they can take towards more environmentally-friendly production.
+- prioritize species-rich pollinator communities for the delivery of pollination services. - work with farmers (directly or indirectly through the processing companies) and draw attention to the benefits of agroecological practices17, which nurture rich agrobiodiversity, for example, by supporting farmer field schools. - influence the supply chain to decrease the use of pesticides, by adopting integrated pest management (IPM) practices [11] and direct them to take pollinator-friendly actions, for instance, by introducing environmental policies that include measures to protect wild pollinators; - consider to develop software aimed at collecting data to track if farmers adopt sustainable practices in their supply chain and to advise them on steps they can take towards more environmentally-friendly production.